OTRF/OSSEM/data_dictionaries/windows/etw-providers/Microsoft-Windows-Security-Auditing/events/event-5145.md

 # Event ID 5145: A network share object was checked to see whether client can be granted desired access.

 ## Description
-Event ID 5145: A network share object was checked to see whether client can be granted desired access.
+This event generates every time network share object (file or folder) was accessed.

 ## Data Dictionary
 |Standard Name|Field Name|Type|Description|Sample Value|